horia141/jupiter/docs/concepts/recurring-tasks.md

 as such that will cause it to ignore vacations.
 For example, paying rent or taking some medicine can't be interrupted by a vacation.

+A recurring task can also have an _active interval_.
+This is a time interval in which tasks should be generated.
+By default the interval is "empty", so inbox tasks are always generated.
+But by specifying either a start or an end to this interval, you can control when exactly tasks are generated.
+The rule is that the period interval for an inbox tasks intersects successfully the active interval.

 A recurring task can be suspended, via the `Suspended` property.
 Being marked as such means that the task won't be generated at all.
 For example, going to the gym might be suspended while you're recovering from an illness.